Skip to main content

 Spanish Grades 4-8

-Peter began teaching Upper School Spanish at Pennfield in the fall of 2010.
+Peter began teaching Spanish to middle school students at Pennfield in the fall of 2010.
 His first child was born in 2011 and two more arrived soon after.
-All three of his children can be found happily walking the halls as Pennfield students.
-Peter now teaches Spanish to grades 4-8 and is proud to bring his extensive travel experience into the classroom.
+Two of his children can be found happily walking the halls as Pennfield students.
+His oldest child, a Pennfield alum, is now at St. George’s.
+Peter teaches Spanish to grades 4-8 and is proud to bring his extensive travel experience into the classroom.
 Having lived in countries such as Argentina and Spain, he places great emphasis on learning Spanish as a means to create new and meaningful connections with others.

 In his free time, he enjoys writing and recording music, travel and spending time with his children.